GooFit/GooFit/docs/documentation.md

 ---------

-By default, GooFit will do an unbinned maximum-likelihood fit, where the goodness-of-fit metric that is minimised (\ref footnote3 "3") is the negative sum of logarithms of probabilities, which is equivalent to maximising the joint overall probability:
+By default, GooFit will do an unbinned maximum-likelihood fit, where the goodness-of-fit metric that is minimized (\ref footnote3 "3") is the negative sum of logarithms of probabilities, which is equivalent to maximizing the joint overall probability:
 \f{align}{
 \cal P &=& -2\sum\limits_{events} \log(P_i)